Glyphs & Relics

 Player Paths

 Once all player actions were mapped, I grouped them into core paths that define how players repeatedly engage with the system.
-These paths guided where the UX needed to feel safe, legible, and efficient as complexity increased.

 Information Architecture